AviatrixSystems/avxlabs-docs/ace_pro/docs/lab2.md

 These are Clusters of GWs
 ```

-This view within the Cloud Fabric section does not indicate the exact number of gateways but it refers to the number of **_clusters_**, per each type of gateway.
+This view within the Cloud Fabric section indicates the number of **_clusters_** for each gateway type, rather than the exact number of individual gateways.

-Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways** and you will find out that there are a total of **Three** Transit Gateways (Public IPs may differ):
+Navigate to **CoPilot > Cloud Fabric > Gateways > Transit Gateways** to see that there are a total of three Transit Gateways (note: public IPs may vary).

 ```{figure} images/lab2-clustertransit.png
 ---